Welcome to Class 4!

 During the topic ‘Ancient Egypt’, children will learn how to use a pencil, pen and charcoal, how to make clay faces and model in papier-mâché to create quality artwork that shows progression in their skills.
 The children will also have the opportunity to explore the artwork of Leger, Hockney and a photograph taken by Man Ray, as they learn about the iconic imagery and artefacts of this ancient civilisation.

 Children will be learning how to:

-Taking account of the context, suggest meanings of Gospel texts studied, and compare their ideas with ways in which Christians interpret biblical texts, showing awareness of different interpretations.
+Taking account of the context, suggest what Genesis 1 might mean, and compare their ideas with ways in which Christians interpret it, showing awareness of different interpretations.

 Make clear connections between Genesis 1 and Christian belief about God as Creator.

 Show understanding of why many Christians find science and faith go together.

 Identify key ideas arising from their study of Genesis 1 and comment on how far these are helpful or inspiring, justifying their responses.
 Weigh up how far the Genesis 1 creation narrative is in conflict, or is complementary, with a scientific account.

 All the learning is focused around two tunes and improvising: